GuyArad7/Arbiter-Verification/README.md

 This is my final project in the course Verification Engineering at Cadence & SQLabs.

-The project is a verification program for the arbiter chip.
+The project is a verification environment for the arbiter chip.

 The code was written in SystemVerilog and UVM.